-- Inspect the gasket to ensure it is undamaged. - Inspect the glass for cracks, chips or scratches. - Do NOT strike, slam or scratch glass. - Do NOT operate appliance with glass door removed, cracked, broken or scratched. - Replace glass assembly as a complete assembly.
+- · Inspect the gasket to ensure it is undamaged. - Inspect the glass for cracks, chips or scratches. - Do NOT strike, slam or scratch glass. - Do NOT operate appliance with glass door removed, cracked, broken or scratched. - Replace glass assembly as a complete assembly.

-J. Blower Installation
+J. Optional Blower Installation

-FROM THE KIT YOU WILL NEED: Blower motor; snap disc bracket with wire harness; rheostat, rheostat nut; knob; screws; 1 zip-tie.
+From The Kit You Will Need: Blower motor; wire harness; rheostat; rheostat nut; knob; screws; and 1 zip-tie.